VC

 Quick Answer

-Median Series B Post-Money Valuation in 2025: The Data by Company Type
+Median Series B Post-Money Valuation: The Latest Data by Company Type

 Based on Carta State of Private Markets 2025, PitchBook US VC Valuations Report Q4 2024, and CB Insights data, here is where the market has settled for Series B post-money valuations, check sizes, and dilution by company type.